Write for Us

 Books and Digital Products

-If your writing goals are more ambitious and you'd like to write a book, we can put you in touch with leading technology publishers, including Addison-Wesley, Prentice Hall Professional, Cisco Press, IBM Press, Que, and Sams.
+If you are interested in writing a book or creating a video, we can put you in touch with leading technology publishers, including Addison-Wesley, Prentice Hall Professional, Cisco Press, IBM Press, Que, and Sams.

 To ensure that each project receives the fairest possible review, we request four items for evaluation and consideration: